 Mindfulness, cognitive training, and a healthy lifestyle may help sharpen your focus.

 You're trying to concentrate, but your mind is wandering or you're easily distracted.
 What happened to the laser-sharp focus you once enjoyed?
-"Older people tend to have more difficulty filtering out stimuli that are not relevant to the task at hand," says Dr. Kirk Daffner, a neurologist and director of the Center for Brain/Mind Medicine at Harvard-affiliated Brigham and Women's Hospital.
+As we age, we tend to have more difficulty filtering out stimuli that are not relevant to the task at hand.

 What's fogging up focus?

 Like a computer that slows with use, the brain accumulates wear and tear that affects processing.
-Dr. Daffner says this can be caused by a number of physiological stressors such as inflammation, injury to blood vessels (especially if you have high blood pressure), the buildup of abnormal proteins, and naturally occurring brain shrinkage.
+This can be caused by a number of physiological stressors such as inflammation, injury to blood vessels (especially if you have high blood pressure), the buildup of abnormal proteins, and naturally occurring brain shrinkage.